Opinion: Looking for that new norm

 When a loved one dies the first of these come into play.

 “Oh no, it can’t be.
 They had so much to live for,” is a universal lament.
-The second stage, anger as a way to cope with a sad situation, gives the mourner a release from the sorrow that envelops that spot in one’s heart that the dead person still occupies.
+The second stage, anger as a way to cope with a sad situation, gives the mourner a release from the sorrow that envelops that spot in one’s heart where the dead still occupies.
 Next comes bargaining.
 “Please God don’t take my dear one away from me.”
 The final stage of grieving is acceptance.
 Eventually we must all accept that someone we loved deeply has travelled to the great beyond.
 Religion has its theory on what happens when this life is over.

 Some believe in a glorious place in the clouds where there is no more pain.
 A place where we join all the people we love who have gone before us.
 Some also profess to believe in a burning place where a person is punished for all the terrible acts committed when alive.

-I tend to believe the true after death experience is somehow a combination of the two.
+I tend to believe the true after-death experience is somehow a combination of the two.

 In John 14:6 the New Testament quotes Christ as having said “I am the way, the truth and the life: no man cometh unto the Father but by me.”